marcoaceves/marcoaceves/README.md

 <h1 align="center">Hi 👋, I'm Marco Aceves</h1>
-<h3 align="center">A Content Editor, Email & Web Developer from Silvis, IL</h3>
+<h3 align="center">Email Developer | Email Marketing Specialist| Web Developer from Silvis, IL</h3>
-<h4 align="center">I have experience in managing Web Content via CMS ( Content Management System ) and HTML and CSS code.
+<h4 align="center">I have experience developing HTML emails with the MJML frame work, HTML and CSS.
 As a Web developer, I have experience creating web applications using object-oriented programming with Python, Flask, MySQL, Html, CSS, Bootstrap, Jinja, and JavaScript.

-I enjoy working on websites because it combines creativity and problem-solving to bring ideas to life.
-Outside of work, I enjoy playing guitar, playing PC games, and getting lost in a good book—they’re my favorite ways to relax and stay inspired. </h4>
+I have a passion for creating responsive emails and working on email campaigns.
+I enjoy working on websites because it combines creativity and problem-solving to bring ideas to life.  </h4>

 <hr>